ToastmastersLee/Docs/NDP100/UserManual/Q-NEX Networked Digital Podium NDP100 User Manual-v3.md

 | <img src="../../NMP/UserManual/img/lines/V-dash.png" style="zoom:67%;"  /> | **Dashed line**: Indicate devices directly plugged into interfaces (without intermediary cables) |

 1. The NMP features an integrated power amplifier capable of delivering ***2\*(40w+40w)*** output, designed specifically for connecting with passive speakers.
-2. It's important to note that the NMP only supports ***fixed impedance*** speakers and does not support fixed-voltage speakers.
+2. It's important to note that the NMP only supports ***fixed impedance*** speakers and does not support fixed voltage speakers.
 3. To connect passive speakers, users should replace the speaker cable with a ***Phoenix audio connector*** and plug it into the designated speaker interface.
 4. The NMP supports the connection of up to ***two pairs*** of passive speakers.